MrCCampbell/milestone-project-2/README.md

 - Git committed "Added cards to app section of the site."
 - Added extra heading and cards to app section.
 Decided on four cards per group and decided on which company goes in each card.
 - Git committed "Added extra heading and cards to app section."
+- Added lat and long varations to api.
+- Git committed "Added lat and long varations to api."

 ### Credits